 That is while there is value in the items on the right, we value the items on the left more

 It is important to remember these words.
 We have them printed out and displayed in the office.
 I periodically check my projects against these values to remind us of what we’re trying to achieve and how Agile is different from managing a project using the Waterfall set of tools.

 Although this manifesto (and resulting ideas/tools) were developed to cope with the changing landscape the internet gave us Agile has spread way beyond software development and professionals from a variety of industries including pharmaceuticals, marketing, not for profits, and even found its way into construction.

 After discovering the benefits of the Agile philosophy we looked to apply it to projects outside of the software localization world.
 We found a few.
-One of which I talk about (partly because it’s a product we all consume and can therefore I hope relate to) is providing translation to the retail sector.
+One of which I talk about (partly because it’s a product we all consume and can, therefore, I hope to relate to) is providing translation to the retail sector.
 This sector by definition is a very dynamic environment in constant state of change.
-It’s an exciting environment to work in and as consumers are increasing more informed about products and the ‘moment of truth’ can often make or break the sale.
+It’s an exciting environment to work in and as consumers are increasingly more informed about products and the ‘moment of truth’ can often make or break the sale.

 Retailers need a dynamic approach to manage their linguistic assets which is why we consider this method of project management to be a good fit.